Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview.md

 ## Cooling

 In many applications passive cooling will be sufficient, especially if the board is mounted vertically in a well ventilated position.
-If active cooling is needed then a fan blowing across the back of the board will cool the high current mosfet heat sinking and onboard power supply heatsinking.
+If active cooling is needed then a fan blowing across the back of the board will cool the high current MOSFET heat sinking and onboard power supply heatsinking.

 The MOSFETs' heatsinks are connected to the PCB and the majority of the heat is dissipated via the PCB so heatsinks on the FETs or other ICs are largely ineffective.

-### MCU Temp

-TBC

 ## 3D Model